 The first New York Seminar on Programming Languages and Software Engineering (NYPLSE 2019) will be held on February 25, 2019, at City University of New York (CUNY) Hunter College, New York, NY.
-The Japan Society for the Promotion of Society (JSPS) US Alumni Association seminar program and CUNY Hunter College are graciously supporting the seminar.
+The Japan Society for the Promotion of Science (JSPS) US Alumni Association seminar program, CUNY Hunter College, Women in Technology and Entrepreneurship in New York (WiTNY), and the CUNY Institute of Computer Simulation, Stochastic Modeling and Optimization (CoSSMO) are graciously supporting the seminar.
 This single day event will feature a keynote talk by Dr. Shigeru Chiba of the Computer Software Group at the University of Tokyo, an invited talk by Baishakhi Ray of Columbia University, and an information session by JSPS regarding their programs to increase collaboration between the US and Japan.
-More details about the talks will follow.
+More details about the talks can be found here.

 Please see our call for talks on information on how to submit an abstract.

 A Library With a Fluent API or an Embedded Domain-specific Language?

 This presentation introduces our on-going research activities on the programming interfaces to libraries with a fluent-API by chaining method calls, which is also known as domain-specific languages embedded in general-purpose host programming languages.